mihaicris-adoreme/cordial-ios-sdk/README.md

 pod install
 ```

-This will add the `Cordial SDK` static library to your project.
+This will add the Cordial SDK static library to your project.

-The following steps require your attention to develop an [iOS Native Module](https://reactnative.dev/docs/native-modules-ios) and expand it according to your future needs.
+The following steps require your attention to develop an [iOS Native Module](https://reactnative.dev/docs/native-modules-ios) and expand it according to your needs.

 ## Setting Message Logging Level